 - Thousands of dollars spent with an A&P to get an engine to run.
 Neither owner nor A&P familiar with simple AeroVee or Jabiru installations.

-- Buyers found they could not exchange unused motor mount for desired motor mount – Sonex exchange offer applies only to original kit purchaser.
+- Buyers found they could not exchange unused motor mount for desired motor mount – Sonex does not accept returns of second-hand parts.

 - Hardware store hardware found in the main wing attachments of flying aircraft.